ddnexus/pagy/docs/api/frontend.md

 This variable controls the internal pluralization.
 If the `i18n` extra is used it has no effect.

-By default the variable is set to a proc that receives the `count` as the single argument and returns the plural type string (e.g. something like `'zero'`, `'one'` or `'other'`, depending on the count).
+By default the variable is set to a proc that receives the `count` as a single argument and returns the plural type string (e.g. something like `'zero'`, `'one'` or `'other'`, depending on the passed count).
 You should customize it only for pluralization types different than English.